Tag Archive for 'conferences'

 I’m busy brainstorming some new training courses, and turning the spike of a customer relationship management system for eXperience Agile (soon to be relaunched under a different name, watch this space :) ) into something that is tested and ready for production.
 With Emmanuel Gaillot we’re translating eXperience Refactoring into “des excursions dans le rémaniement continu”, which we’ll do in-house in September, and hope to do an open enrollment one in Paris in October.
 In the Netherlands we’re planning to do some more open enrollment courses:

-And 29 October I’ll be presenting “right sizing your unit tests” (a taster session for our Unit Testing Masterclass) with Marc at the Scandinavian Agile Conference.
+And 29 October I’ll be presenting “right sizing your unit tests” (a taster session for our unit testing masterclass) with Marc at the Scandinavian Agile Conference.
 I’ll probably also be running a session (wich one to be decided yet) at Xp Days Benelux November 20 & 21 in my hometown of Eindhoven and then later on enjoying the open space at XpDay London, 11th & 12th December.

 And of course I’m planning to make more plans and blogging to make more blogs ;)